estafette/estafette-ci-contracts-cpp/README.md

+# ESTAFETTE-CI-CONTRACTS-PROTO c++ stubs

-This repository contains the generated c++ files for the proto definitions in github.com/estafette/estafette-ci-contracts-proto
+This repository contains the generated c++ files for the proto definitions in [github.com/estafette/estafette-ci-contracts-proto](https://github.com/estafette/estafette-ci-contracts-proto)